God Blessed the Broken Road…That Led Us Straight to Him

 Tim’s Story: I Ain’t Forgetting Where I Come From

 The temperature got up to 107 degrees in Phoenix, Arizona the day I was born.
 It was actually cooler than the previous day but that’s typical midsummer heat in the Valley of the Sun.
 In the final hour of that June 25th, 1953, Edward and Marjorie Sieges welcomed two new additions to their family.
 I was born at 11:01 PM and my brother, Terry came along ten minutes later.
 From that moment on, being a twin was an identity that definitely framed my life and I consider myself blessed to have a brother like Terry.
-We were close throughout our growing up years and I still consider him a good friend even though we live on opposite ends of the country.
+We were close throughout our growing up years and I miss him.
+You can read my tribute to him in the posting entitled: “Saying Goodbye to My Brother.”

 Farm Boy Growing Up Out West